RGB-Tools/rgb-lib/README.md

 ```

 ## Diagrams
-The `docs/` directory contains summaries of transfer flows in the form of
+The [`docs/`](/docs) directory contains some documents and UML diagrams
-diagrams, with the goal of simplifying the initial understanding of how rgb-lib
+to simplify the initial understanding of how rgb-lib operates.

-operates.
+These include typical flows for issuing/sending/receiving assets
+and the state transitions of an asset transfer.

 ## Known issues
 - running all tests in parallel opens a lot of file descriptors and may hit the